Struct schemars::schema::SchemaObject

 pub fn string(&mut self) -> &mut StringValidation

-Returns a mutable reference to this schema’s StringValidation
+Returns a mutable reference to this schema’s StringValidation, creating it if it was None.

 sourcepub fn array(&mut self) -> &mut ArrayValidation